-- Episode 39 with Henry Barber, Episode 51 with Lynn Hill, Episode 81 with Peter Croft for some great climbing history.
+Episode 39 with Henry Barber, Episode 51 with Lynn Hill, and Episode 81 with Peter Croft for some great climbing history.

 Training Beta Podcast – Get strong, climb hard

-Neely Quinn is all about training for climbing, and this podcast does exactly what is says on the tin.
+Neely Quinn is all about training for climbing, and this podcast does exactly what it says on the tin.
 As far as climbing podcasts for training this is the one.

-- Episode 72 - Simplest Finger Training Protocol with Dr Tyler Nelson - Really easy to work with training plan for finger strength.
+Episode 72 – Simplest Finger Training Protocol with Dr. Tyler Nelson – Really easy to work with a training plan for finger strength.